Chevelleboyer/DataStructuresHandbook/graph.md

 # In Memory

-In memory, a stack looks like this:
+In memory, a graph looks like this:

 ![Image of Array in Memory](images/array_memory.png)

-\[description of diagram\]
+\[This is what a graph looks like in memory when implemented using an adjacency list.
+In this implementation vertices are stored as objects and each vertex stores a list of adjacent vertices.\]

 # Operations

-A stack supports the following operations:
+A graph supports the following operations:

-* **push**: Pushes an element onto the top of the stack.
-This operation is O(1) because we maintain a stack pointer that keeps track of where the top of the stack is at all times.
+* **addVertex**: If implemented as an adjacency list the complexity of adding a new vertex is O(1).
+This is because we are just adding a new instance of a vertex.
-* **pop**: This operation will pop (which is like a deletion) the top item off of the stack.
-It is important to note that popping does not return the value of the element popped.
+* **addEdge**: This operation will add a new edge connecting vertices.
+If implemented as an adjacency list the complexity is O(1) because we are just adding another adjacent vertex into the list of this vertex.
-* **peek**: Peek allows us to view the value of the top item on the stack.
-It is an O(1) operation because of the stack pointer which always points to the top item.
+* **removeVertex**: The complexity of removing a vertex is O(E) where E is the number of edges.
+This is because we also have to remove each of the edges conencted the the vertex we want to remove.
-# Use Cases
+* **removeEdge**: Likewise, the complexity of removing an edge is O(V) because we have to find all of the vertices that this edge connected.

 A stack is useful when we want something in reverse order due to the nature of LIFO.
 For example when the use of backtracking is required.